List of tallest buildings in San Antonio: Tallest buildings

-This list ranks San Antonio high-rises that stand at least 200 ft tall, based on standard height measurement.
-This includes spires and architectural details.
-An equal sign (=) following a rank indicates the same height between two or more buildings.
-The "Year" column indicates the year in which a building was completed.
+This list ranks completed buildings in San Antonio that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
+This includes spires and architectural details but does not include antenna masts.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.